DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/NEW YEAR,  SAME SEARCH.md

 - search amplifier

 ---
 At the start of a new year, people set resolutions to shed themselves of the bad habits from the previous year.
-This is why we hear a lot of people say, “New Year, New Me”.
+This is why we hear a lot of people say, “New year, new me.”
 In January, it is common to see trending searches for people who are looking to make a change, whether it be to their lifestyle, appearance, and/or habits.
 Digital marketing professionals and those with a knowledge of SEO and the workings of Google will likely tell you that seasonal keywords tend to generate most of their search volume during certain targeted times of the year.

 **What are seasonal search trends?**